 Are algebraic expressions polynomials?

 No, not all algebraic expressions are polynomials.
 But all polynomials are algebraic expressions.
-The difference is polynomials include only variables and coefficients with mathematical operations(+, -, ×) but algebraic expressions include irrational numbers as well.
+The difference is polynomials include only variables and coefficients with mathematical operations(+, -, ×) but algebraic expressions include irrational numbers in the powers as well.

 Is 4 an algebraic expression?

 No, 4 is not an algebraic expression because an expression should have at least one variable and one operation to be algebraic.